BardenB/uv-vis-plot/README.md

 Assume MIT license for now, clarification and changes may come in the future if necessary.

 ##### Known limitations
-- If two plots have different concentrations, they cannot be plotted together, or even on the same line.
-The program will have to be run twice and the `-c` flag used appropriately.
+- If you have to overlay more than 8 spectra, the default colors ('Red', 'Blue', 'Green', 'Purple', 'Orange', 'Pink', 'Brown', 'Yellow') will repeat themselves.
+Automatic updating to an automatic gradient or shading or rainbow for time point studies, etc., will be updated if needed.
+Changing opacity is currently not supported either, and probably will not be unless absolutely necessary.
-- If you have to overlay more than 8 spectra, the default colors will repeat themselves.
-Automatic updating to the xkcd color scheme for time point studies, etc., will be updated if needed.
-Fading colors is also not currently an option.
+- Running the same input file will automatically overwrite any plots and data output files that may generate.
+I will work on a way to update that such that a number or something is added to the end of the file to prevent overwriting.
+This is not high priority.
+Just rename if you need to run multiple times.